kunaldhanawade02/Virtual-Assistant/README.md

 ```
 ## Obtain necessary API keys:

-   -OpenAI GPT-3 API key
+- OpenAI GPT-3 API key
-   -Spotify API key (if required for music playback)
+- Spotify API key (if required for music playback)
 Update the API keys in the code.